SailaNamai/pocket-gamemaster/documentation/known_issues.md

 - Fall back to only taking the 1st paragraph - pacing issues
 - Revisit the whole 6 paragraph approach: Think about how the story would unfold in the next n paragraphs and then write the next one. - could work...
 - Re-feed the system prompt at the end (Remember: You are...) - feels dirty, would like to avoid, also ~100 tokens
+- merge with 1: (improved - observing) 2nd person pov breaking
+- PlayerAction-Tag taints the "prose" with perspective I vs you, different writing style
+- added explicit instruction to treat as data
+	- that should help alot with the drift on longer stories
+- I thinks its unreasonable to get all the LLM out of the writing but we are on a good way, I think.
+- should be much improved now
+- also took a huge deal of the "pompousness" out of the writing

+## 2: (do) tag json looks solid now
+# Note: When the json was broken it was easy to filter out player from character...
+# Note: now that it gets it right i need to think about determining who the player is... that skews the rating - always present.
+- location: disallow partial scoring for unknown, abandoned? - that kind of fluff
+- filter any "(text)" from character tags
+- tag recent has no player tag wrap (solved)

+## 3: (do) Think about a reddit post
+- readme.md requires install instruction (git)
+- I don't have a git account
+- I do now - upload succesful

+## 4: (do) Github always builds at git name
+- which is unlike my documentation pgm vs pocket-gamemaster
+- which sucks
+- maybe github allows clone bla as ble
+- i feel stupid now

 ## 5: (solved)